Doctoral Degree Regulations

 Progress toward Degree

 Beginning with their second year of study, all PhD students must file an annual progress report, prepared in consultation with their primary research or dissertation advisor, to their DGS summarizing their progress toward the degree.
 For students who have passed the preliminary examination and are working on their dissertations, this progress summary is also to be given to their doctoral committees, who will evaluate the student’s status.
-Departments determine whether the progress report is a written report only or also requires a live presentation to the committee.
-The DGS in turn prepares an annual summary report on all the program’s students for the academic dean’s review, reporting any student who has failed to demonstrate satisfactory progress.
+Departments determine whether the progress report is a written report only or also requires a live presentation to the doctoral committee.
+The DGS in turn prepares an annual summary report on all the program’s students for the graduate academic dean’s review, reporting any student who has failed to demonstrate satisfactory progress.
 Failure on the part of a student to submit an annual progress report will preclude The Graduate School’s ability to certify satisfactory progress toward the degree and thus will jeopardize both the student’s academic standing and eligibility for continued financial support.
 For federal financial aid eligibility, doctoral students must complete at least two-thirds of the course credits they attempt in any given term.
 Satisfactory progress is determined by the program faculty and the academic dean.
-Students who fail to make satisfactory progress will be advised of corrective measures and timetables.
+Students who fail to make satisfactory progress will be advised of corrective measures and required timetables.
 Continued failure to make satisfactory progress results in dismissal.

 Residence